 - Take your dabber, apply the wax directly on the hot nail inside the dome, and inhale slowly.
 Rotating the dabber tip on the nail prevents wasting any oil stuck to the tool.

-Requirements: Wax or vape pen rated for concentrate use
+Requirements: Wax or vape pen rated for concentrate use.
+How to dab CBD using a vape pen is a more beginner-friendly method.

 Description: This is the best method for people who enjoy vaping without a cumbersome dab rig because pocket-size e-devices travel well.
 Wax pens also serve as training wheels for vaping newbies.
 They are easy to use, so the most inexperienced consumer can vape CBD comfortably without spending too much on an elaborate rig.
 (Note: Only use with a concentrate-rated device, not an e-cig for regular vape juice.)